Our Lawful Reasons for Processing Your Personal Data

 We use a third party provider, MoneyPenny, to take messages from callers 24 hours a day if our receptionists are unable to answer.
 The information you provide if your call is answered by MoneyPenny is only used to contact you and is not passed on.
-If you are not a client or do not become a client it will be deleted after 1 year.
+MoneyPenny record calls for training and monitoring purposes only and will delete the recording within two weeks.
+If you are not a client or do not become your information will be deleted after 6 years.

 Contacting us via social media

 We use a third party provider, Hootsuite to manage our social media interactions.
 If you send us a private or direct message via social media the message will be stored on our social media platforms (Facebook, Twitter, LinkedIn) for no more than three months.

 If you contact us via any of the email addresses provided on our website, your email will not be shared with any third parties and will be kept for the purposes of contacting you only.
 If you are not or you do not become a client we will delete any emails you send us after 6 years.

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.

 If you contact us by phone, the information you give us will not be shared with any third parties and will be kept for the purposes of contacting you and dealing with your matter only.
 If you are not our client and you do not become a client we will delete this information after 6 years.